 Marriage is a beautiful bond between two souls.
-When two people get married, standing by the altar, their hearts are filled with beautiful dreams.
+When two people marry, standing by the altar, their hearts are filled with beautiful dreams.
 With happiness in their eyes, they vow to be with each other till eternity.

-It is indeed a painful experience when a happy marriage turns insipid with time and begins to crumble with no hope to revive.
-Whether you are the decision-maker or the recipient, divorce is a distressing process for both the spouses.
+It is a painful experience when a happy marriage turns insipid with time and begins to crumble with no hope of reviving things.
+Whether you are the decision-maker or the recipient, divorce is a distressing process for both spouses.

 When a couple decides to split up, they usually want to get it done as quickly as possible.
 They look forward to a quickie divorce!

 So, how to get a quick divorce?
 How long does a quickie divorce take?